isaac-adebayo/jenkins-ecommerce-deploy/README.md

    **_Steps:_**

-   - Logged in to the AWS console and created an EC2 instance and allowed port "8080" in the inbound rule of the _Security Group_ settings
+   - Logged in to the AWS console and created an EC2 instance (Ubuntu 22.04) and allowed port "8080" and "80801" in the inbound rule of the _Security Group_ settings
    - Installed docker engine on the EC2 instance.
 Created this script [install-docker.sh](install-docker.sh) in the home directoy and executed the script to install the docker engine on the EC2 instance:

      `Modified the permission of the script`